Home / ELVEFLOW COMMUNITY / ART & SCIENCE PROJECTS / Inside flowers, microfluidics!

 To think about

-• What happens if you make two parallel incisions and insert the ends into three jars of different colored water?
+• What happens if you make 2 parallel incisions and insert the ends into three jars of different coloured water?

-• What will happen to the colored flowers if you transfer them to a jar of clear water (will the color disappear)?
+• What will happen to the coloured flowers if you transfer them to a jar of clear water (will the colour disappear)?

-• What will happen to the colored flowers if you transfer them to an empty jar (where does the water go)?
+• What will happen to the coloured flowers if you transfer them to an empty jar (where does the water go)?

 The science: movement of fluid in microchannels

-Observation: The petals become colored.
-The color becomes more robust over time.
+Observation: The petals become coloured.
+The colour becomes stronger over time.

 Explanation: capillary action in the “veins” of the plant (called xylem for water transport), a network of thin, straight channels that carry water from the roots to the leaf tips.